SOHR: IS Syria Ambush Kills 15 Pro-regime Fighters

 Before Russia intervened in the Syrian conflict, the regime of President Bashar al-Assad controlled barely a fifth of the national territory.

-With Russian and Iranian support, Damascus clawed back much of the ground lost in the early stages of the war, which erupted in 2011 when the government brutally repressed pro-democracy protests.
+With Russian and Iranian support, Damascus got back much of the ground lost in the early stages of the war, which erupted in 2011 when the government brutally repressed pro-democracy protests.

 The Islamic State group has not yet issued any statement claiming responsibility for Monday’s attack.

-Raqa was once the de facto capital of the Islamic State’s “caliphate,” which spanned an area the size of the United Kingdom, printed its own schoolbooks, minted its own currency, and collected taxes.
+Raqa was once the de facto capital of the IS “caliphate”, which covered territory the size of Britain, printed its own schoolbooks, minted its own Currency and collected taxes.

-Analysts have long feared a jihadist organization’s resurgence, but it still has no fixed positions and the intensity of its attacks has remained largely unchanged since 2019.
+Analysts have long feared a resurgence of the militant organisation but it still has no fixed positions, and the intensity of its attacks has remained largely unchanged since 2019.